tokend/web-client/src/modules-arch/README.md

+## What is it
+Here we provide some guide of how to use our modularity system.
+Since the client come up with bunch of ready-to-try use cases it’s a bit hard to keep all of them rendered at the same time and keep this mess clean and understandable.
+To make the use cases easy demonstrable and switchable we created a simple modularity feature.

 ## Usage
-Imagine You got the Dashboard and Movements pages.
+Imagine You got Dashboard and Movements pages.
 Both of them has History module but Dashboard also has SendTransfer module.

-1. Create descriptions of the HistoryList and SendTransfer
+1. Create descriptions of History and SendTransfer

 ```js
 // history-module.js